AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 Vscode is very pwoerful IDE used by Windows and Mac lovers alike.
 These instructions were created for Mac users.
 Steps:
-1. Install the PostgreSQL add on in VScode.
+1. Install the PostgreSQL add on in VSCode.
 2. Connect to the database
-3. write a query and get some data
+3. Write a query and get some data

 ## 1. Installing PostgreSQL
 Open VScode open the Extensions in the left panel and search for PostgreSQL.
 Select the one authored by Microsoft, click the green install button.